Table of Contents

 Dear OTW donors, supporters, and volunteers,

-- Our Legal team participated in numerous petitions, comments, and amicus briefs around the world in defense of copyright fair use, workable Internet policies, and freedom of expression, while also helping fans to better understand their rights and answering questions related to copyright and other topics.
+- Our Legal team continues to defend copyright fair use, workable Internet policies, and freedom of expression around the world and helps fans to better understand their rights regarding fanworks.

-- Fanlore passed the 40,000-article mark, and keeps growing steadily, with a community of dedicated editors.
+- Fanlore contains nearly 45,000 articles and keeps growing steadily, thanks largely to a community of dedicated editors.

-We started 2016 with an entirely new Board of Directors who took up the challenges of steering a growing organization while creating much-needed documentation for Board roles.
+In 2017 the Board of Directors continued to strengthen all org committees and to expand our financial security.
 We are planning for the future so that we can maintain a strong and united organization that is prepared to deal with the challenges ahead.

 The OTW Board of Directors is looking forward to these challenges and is confident and hopeful for this upcoming year and all the milestones yet to come.